doohinkus/product/README.md

 ## Technologies Used

 _HTML, CSS, and Bootstrap.
-All effects are achieved with CSS, no javascript whatsoever!_
+All effects are achieved with CSS, NO JAVASCRIPT WHATSOEVER!!!!_

 ### License